andruum/AttnGAN/README.md

 #### Conclusion
-Sentence autoencoder fixed some cases for which the original GAN generated non-relevant examples, but also in some cases it may reduce details of an image.
+Sentence autoencoder fixed some cases for which the original GAN generated non-relevant examples, but also it may reduce details of an image in some cases.

 So, there is space for further exploration.